SchoolProject12345/OCardGame/ChaosCardGame/Core/log.doc.md

  "arena":0 # Arena as an integer, see `./Core/core_main.py@Arena(IntEnum)` to see the different values and their meaning.
 }
 ```
-It is hence completely *symmetrical*; a code written to display from the host's perspective would work to display the client's perspective without *any* modification, as long as **no method are used outside of `ReplayHandler`'s**.
+It is hence *completely* symmetrical; a code written to display from the host's perspective would work to display the client's perspective without *any* modification, as long as **no method are used outside of `ReplayHandler`'s**.

 # Logs
 ## Basics